witnessmenow/ESP32-Trinity/FAQ.md

 ### My colours are mixed up/not right

-Well thats not technically a question, but I get you!
+Well that's not technically a question, but I get you!

 Some matrix panels have some of the colour channels swapped around for some reason.
 The most common one I've seen is Blue and Green mixed, which seems to lead to a lot of purple images.